rkudela/ifcb-test/Installation.md

 On the administration page, navigate to "Time Series" and click on "Add New Time Series".
 Give your time series a short name (no spaces) and a brief description, and set "enabled" to "true".
 Next, click "add path" and enter the path `/mnt/ifcb` (or appropriate subdirectory if your data is in a subdirectory).
 Make sure that "raw" is selected under the path.
 The correct directory to add is either one that contains data files, or one that contains a subdirectory for each year that has data.

-Click the blue "Save" button.
+Click the blue "Save" button (not the "Add Path" button).
 Then click "Accede".
 Navigate back to the time series by clicking on time series link.
 Now if you reload repeatedly you should see data appear on the timeline.
-If it didn't, you may have entered the wrong directory name, and you can navigate back to Admin -> Time Series and click "edit" to change the path and "accede" to restart the data accession process.
+If no data appears within a short period of time, you may have entered the wrong directory name, and you can navigate back to Admin -> Time Series and click "edit" to change the path and "accede" to restart the data accession process.

 If you are having trouble with accession, you can test to see if your path is correct by attempting to view a single bin at its direct URL.
 Suppose your time series label is "mydata" and you have a bin with filenames such as "D20130911T172652_IFCB014.adc".
 You can verify that the dashboard can find your file by going to